MrBeast: 2021–present: mainstream success

 In December 2021, Donaldson created a third influencer tournament featuring 15 competitors with a grand prize of $1 million.
 In January 2022, Forbes ranked Donaldson as YouTube's highest-earning creator, earning an estimated $54 million in 2021.
 Forbes stated that his income in 2021 would have placed him 40th in the 2020 Forbes Celebrity 100, earning as much money as Vin Diesel and Lewis Hamilton did in 2020.

 On July 28, 2022, Donaldson surpassed 100 million subscribers on his main channel, making him the fifth channel and the second individual YouTuber to achieve the milestone.
 On November 17, 2022, Donaldson achieved the Guinness World Record of "Most Subscribers for an Individual Male on YouTube" with his MrBeast channel at 112 million subscribers.
 The previous record holder, PewDiePie, had held the record as the most subscribed YouTuber for almost ten years.
 Donaldson achieved one billion video views over 30 days on his main YouTube channel in November 2022.
 On October 15, 2023, Donaldson surpassed 200 million subscribers.
 His YouTube Shorts video "Would You Fly to Paris for a Baguette?" is the most-watched video on his main YouTube channel, having more than 1.5 billion views and 56 million likes as of May 2025.

-On June 2, 2024, Donaldson surpassed India-based music label and film production company T-Series for the title of the most subscribed channel on YouTube, at 267 million.
+On June 2, 2024, Donaldson surpassed India-based music label and film production company T-Series for the title of the most subscribed channel on YouTube, with 267 million.
 On July 10, 2024, Donaldson became the first YouTuber to surpass 300 million subscribers.
 On July 13, 2024, Donaldson uploaded his 300 million subscribers special, "50 YouTubers Fight for $1,000,000".
 The video featured guest appearances from Howie Mandel, Miranda Cosgrove, and Joey Chestnut.
-This video reached 71 million views in the first 24 hours, becoming Donaldson's most-viewed video within its first 24 hours.
+The video accumulated 71 million views in its first 24 hours, becoming Donaldson's most-viewed video in that timeframe.
 In his video "Beat Ronaldo, Win $1,000,000", Cristiano Ronaldo, Tom Brady, and Bryson DeChambeau made guest appearances.
 On April 25, 2025, Donaldson and Uruguayan YouTuber Fede Vigevani hosted an influencer basketball game featuring a team of Spanish-speaking creators and a team of English-speaking creators.
-Neymar, Stephen Curry, and Serena Williams, made guest appearances in the video "Beat Neymar, Win $500,000".
+Neymar, Stephen Curry, and Serena Williams made guest appearances in the video "Beat Neymar, Win $500,000".
 On June 1, 2025, Donaldson became the first YouTuber to surpass 400 million subscribers.
+On January 2026, Beast Industries raised $200 million from Bitmine at a $5 billion valuation.
+On June 12, 2026, Donaldson became the first creator to reach 500 million YouTube subscribers, marking the milestone with a live stream countdown.
+Over 600,000 people watched the live stream.

-Content
+Video content

-In his early career, Donaldson primarily uploaded Let's Plays, "best and worst" roundups, and commentary about YouTube culture.
-His present-day videos usually fall into three formats: stunt challenges that demand difficult or risky tasks, so-called "junklord" experiments that rely on an unusually large quantity of a single product, and giveaway competitions that award substantial cash or prizes, often through games.
+In his early career, Donaldson primarily uploaded Let's Plays videos, "best and worst" roundups, and commentary about YouTube culture.
+His current content usually falls into three formats: stunt challenges that demand difficult or risky tasks, so-called "junklord" experiments that rely on an unusually large quantity of a single product, and giveaway competitions that award substantial cash or prizes, often through games.
 (Note: Examples of each genre: